fogasjanos/FastIntSet/README.md

 It accepts ints [0..N) where N > 0 and N is huge.

 ## Future improvements
-- clear is slow it should be faster
 - set should be extendable
 - validate input values
 - add constructor to initialize the set with values